-PO85 PO88 E85 E88 Development for a Park (57) ensures that the design and layout responds to the nature of the overland flow affecting the premises such that: Development for a Park (57) ensures works are provided in accordance with the requirements set out in Appendix B of the Planning scheme policy - Integrated Design. a. public benefit and enjoyment is maximised; b. impacts on the asset life and integrity of park structures is minimised; c. maintenance and replacement costs are minimised.
+Development for a Park(57) ensures that the design and layout responds to the nature of the overland flow affecting the premises such that:

+- a. public benefit and enjoyment is maximised; - impacts on the asset life and integrity of park structures is minimised; - c. maintenance and replacement costs are minimised.